freeCodeCamp/freeCodeCamp/guide/english/vim/basic-usage/index.md

 ## About Vim

 Vim is a text editor intended to be used in a CLI (command line interface) environment.
 It is highly configurable and built with efficiency in mind, without the need of a mouse or a graphical interface.
-It was built to be an improved version of the UNIX editor 'VI', or VI improved.
-That being said, VIM also has a GUI (Graphical User Interface) version named GVIM that shares the same core functionality as VIM but allows users additional feature such as additional menu and tool bars.
+It was built to be an improved version of the UNIX editor 'VI', or VI iMproved.
+That being said, VIM also has a GUI (Graphical User Interface) version, named GVIM, that shares the same core functionality as VIM but provides users additional features such as additional menu and tool bars.